Honoring the Teeny-Tiny Bandwidths of Children from Difficult Beginnings

 It means that they have little ability to absorb the stress of intense life events, without negative side effects like emotional outbursts, refusal, opposition, and meltdowns.

-What can you do to honor your child’s neurodiversity needs?
+What can you do to honor your child’s neurodivergence needs?

 Give them a break.
-Seriously, they need you to adjust your expectations of them preceding and following a stressful experience.
+Seriously, they need you to adjust your expectations of them preceding and following a stressful experience (which is nearly everything that isn't their preferred activity).

-What are huge life stressors for neurodiverse children?
+What are huge life stressors for neurodivergent children?

 Life.
 And, life has its ups and downs for everyone.
 If there is a huge test at school, when there has been an overnight, when you have gone away for self-care, when rejected by a friend, when there is an up-coming party or an outing or a field trip or tired or sad or disappointed or someone bumped them in line.